Melvillian/Tutorials/06.Lesson_ThinkingProperties/ThinkingPropertiesExercise/MeetingScheduler/README.md

 ## Unit Tests

-13. `scheduleMeeting` should only fail if the same meetingId is used and startTime, endTime are both zero
+13. `scheduleMeeting` should only fail if state is not UNINITIALIZED, and startTime > endTime && startTime <= block.timestamp
 14. `joinMeeting` always increases numParticipants by exactly 1